 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-It is strongly advised for military members living and traveling with the Tri-Border area to secure a European Union pet passport (in Germany; EU Heimtier Ausweis) for their pet (s) (dog, cat, ferret-only).
-The Heimtier Ausweis is a requirement for pets traveling through the EU and outside of the jurisdiction of the member's official duty assignment/country.
-The "pet passport" documents the owner's name, home address, vaccinations, and microchip number.
+It is strongly advised for service members living and traveling within the Tri-Border area to secure a pet passport in Germany and the European Union Heimtier Ausweis for their pet dog, cat or ferret only.
+The Heimtier Ausweis is a requirement for pets traveling through the European Union and outside of the jurisdiction of the service member's official duty assignment and country.
+The pet passport documents the owner's name, home address, vaccinations and microchip number.
 It is available through any local European veterinarian.
-This EU pet passport will also be required when PCS'ing/departing the EU with your pet.Dog registration in the Kreis Heinsberg area.
-You can also stop by the Airman and Family Readiness Center for a complete list of Boarding Kennels, Veterinarians and Shipping information.
+This EU pet passport will also be required when going through a permanent change of station and departing the EU with your pet.
+Dog registration in the Kreis Heinsberg area.
+You can also stop by the Military and Family Readiness Center for a complete list of boarding kennels, veterinarians and shipping information.

-German Law -- Restricted Breeds
+German Law - Restricted Breeds

-German states have passed a Dangerous Dog Ordinance (DDO), placing restriction upon the ownership of certain types of dogs.
+German states have passed a Dangerous Dog Ordinance, placing restriction upon the ownership of certain types of dogs.
 Military and civilian personnel moving to Germany should weigh the requirements of the German DDO and owner responsibilities for dogs that fit the criteria below when making a decision to bring such dogs with them.

 Animal Shelters